ccb60/OA_Calculations/Recalc_OA_Parameters.md

                                                    'Evening', 'Night')))

 # Using base R code to change column content without changing order.
-# Tidyverse mutate() deletes an old column, and adds a new one, thus changing order.)

 cbep_data$datetime <- cbep_data$datetime2
 # DOY is already correct